HorizenOfficial/Sphere_by_Horizen_Testnet/README.md

 ## About
 Sphere by Horizen Testnet is envisioned as a launching point for Horizen services.
 The [latest](https://github.com/HorizenOfficial/Sphere_by_Horizen_Testnet/releases/latest) version hosts wallet functions with the following features:

-* Full client running on Beta Testnet with both transparent, private transactions
+* Full client with both transparent and private transactions

-* Testnet support on full-mode: testnet explorer, create, forward transfer and backward transfer detection
+* Lite client with transparent transactions

+* Support for creating and displaying Mainchain to Sidechain Forward Transfer transactions in Full Mode on Testnet

+* Support for displaying incoming Sidechain to Mainchain Backward Transfer transactions in Full Mode on Testnet

 * The wallet is deterministic, meaning if you lose your account, you can restore cryptocurrency funds through a user-friendly process involving a unique 24-word phrase